Gifts

 • Criminal prosecution

-The University has established a University Ethics Office.
-The University Ethics Office reviews Statement of Economic Interests forms, administers the annual ethics training and offers guidance in interpreting and implementing the Act.
-If you have any questions related to the Act, you can contact the University Ethics Office on the Toll-free Ethics Help Line at 866-758-2146 or via e-mail at ethicsofficer@uillinois.edu.
+The University has established a University Ethics and Compliance Office.
+The University Ethics and Compliance Office reviews Statement of Economic Interests forms, administers the annual ethics training and offers guidance in interpreting and implementing the Ethics Act.
+If you have any questions related to the Ethics Act, you can contact the University Ethics and Compliance Office on the Ethics Line at 866-758-2146 or via email at ethicsofficer@uillinois.edu.